 In addition to my studio and writing practice, I participate in the arts as an organizer, facilitator, curator, and archivist.
 Below are some of the things I've been involved in.

-I currently hold the position of Manager of Library Special Collections at the School of the Art Institute of Chicago, where I direct a public exhibition and lecture program, offer weekly project advising for students and faculty, and serve on graduate critique panels while managing an internationally renowned collection of artists’ publications and several archives focused on the history of artist-run spaces in Chicago.
+From 2014 - 2018 I held the position of Manager of Library Special Collections at the School of the Art Institute of Chicago, where I directed a public exhibition and lecture program, offered weekly project advising for students and faculty, and served on graduate critique panels while managing an internationally renowned collection of artists’ publications and several archives focused on the history of artist-run spaces in Chicago.

-My focus has been on creating opportunities for students to share their curatorial vision and research across campus and with the broader Chicago community.
-To get a sense of the exhibitions and events I facilitate in this vein, visit the online exhibitions archive.
+In addition to developing a diverse, relevant, and inspiring collection, my focus was on creating opportunities for students to share their curatorial vision and research across campus and with the broader Chicago community.
+To get a sense of the exhibitions and events I facilitated in this vein, visit the online exhibitions archive.

 Media Grrrl is an open network of female identifying media artists in Chicago.
 Through monthly studio critiques and other programming, Media Grrrl offers a safe space for artists to share their work outside of Chicago's mostly male-dominated new media scene.
 The group brings together artists from different circles and disciplines within the media arts in order to foster community and collaboration.